tailscale/tailscale/api.md

 `keyExpiryDisabled` (optional)

-Provide this parameter in the `POST` body as shown:
+Provide this parameter as a boolean in the `POST` body as shown:

 ``` jsonc
 {